5 tips for a good night's sleep

 Also consider adding scented bath salts or some soothing music, just add that extra touch to aid your relaxation.

-To be sure that you are wrapping yourself up warm in a luxuriously soft towel as you step out of your hot bath, why not consider a Bamboo Bath Towel, which will be super kind and delicate on the skin due to their beneficial hypo-allergenic properties
+To be sure that you are wrapping yourself up warm in a luxuriously soft towel as you step out of your hot bath, why not consider bamboo towels, which will be super kind and delicate on the skin due to their beneficial hypo-allergenic properties

 Bamboo Towel Benefits